 - Evaluate the benefit of resulting controllers in amputee experiments; thereby validating the proposed open-source system as a general tool for research on prosthesis control.

-The project has leveraged the expertise and facilities of Lead PI Rouse at the University of Michigan — Ann Arbor, PI Gregg at the University of Texas at Dallas, and PI Geyer at Carnegie Mellon University.
+The project has leveraged the expertise and facilities of Lead PI Rouse at the University of Michigan — Ann Arbor, PI Gregg at the University of Texas at Dallas, and PI Geyer at Carnegie Mellon University and Others.